-Where we've been and where we're going - Building on the Past
+Building on the Past

-After review, recommendations from Mayor and Council were to support the development of the next phase of the Crime Reduction Strategy through the development of a new, broader portfolio.
+- Mid 2014: After review, recommendations from Mayor and Council were to support the development of the next phase of the Crime Reduction Strategy through the development of a new, broader portfolio.

-- November 16, 2015, after a lengthy and comprehensive recruitment process, the Mayor’s office announced the appointment of the successful candidate for the new role commencing on December 7, 2015.
+- November 16, 2015: After a lengthy and comprehensive recruitment process, the Mayor’s office announced the appointment of the successful candidate for the new role commencing on December 7, 2015.

-Learn More about the History of the Crime Reduction Strategy
+Learn more about the goals and 4 strands in the Crime Reduction Strategy.

 Check out the Sustainability Dashboard for public safety-related key indicators and trends including socio-economic status, housing, health and safety and education.